Official Cruelty-Free Makeup Brands in 2023

 Everything is made with sensitive skin in mind, given that the founder has had eczema her entire adult life.

 I love Tower 28 for being up to the latest E.U. regulations and the National Eczema Association’s ingredient guidelines.

-My Tower 28’s hero product is the non-sticky ‘Shine On Lip Jelly’ and their latest launch, ‘Bronzino,’ a bronzer that you will love.
+My Tower 28’s hero product is the non-sticky ‘Shine On Lip Jelly’, and their latest launch, ‘Bronzino,’ is a bronzer you will love.

-Revered as a high-end cruelty-free makeup brand, Hourglass is globally recognized as a leading cosmetics brand right now.
+Revered as a high-end cruelty-free makeup brand, Hourglass is globally recognized as a leading cosmetics brand.